Edible Ground Cover: 11 Plants That Will Foodscape Your Yard or Garden

 When picturing ground covers, you may imagine a few compact plants, like sedums, hostas, or other beautiful plants that are mainly grown for their ornamental value.
 But, what if you could gain all the gardening benefits of ground covers, and eat them too?

-Edible ground covers are must-haves in any garden.
+Similar to edible hedge plants, edible ground covers are a must-have for every garden.
 Not only do they make garden care simpler by acting as a living mulch, keeping other plants and your soil healthy, but you also get to harvest them at the end of the day.
 They also increase the biodiversity of your garden, controlling pests naturally and inviting pollinators to your garden.
 Plus, you’re using space that would remain empty otherwise to grow even more edible plants.
 It really is a no-brainer.

 When it comes to choosing these low to ground plants, you may run into a common issue in gardening – there are too many to choose from.
 From herbs to flowers and fruiting plants, you’ll likely want to grow every edible groundcover you can get your hands on.
 These eleven plants are ideal ground covers to foodscape gardens, keeping the rest of your plants healthy and happy and providing you with produce in the process.